 If you have e-tickets but don’t have email access or a smartphone, our Box Office can print your tickets on the day.

 Once you’re inside, take your seat and enjoy the show.

-Based on recently-eased restrictions, the theatre will operate at 75% audience capacity and seated groups will not be physically distanced.
 During the show, please remain in your allocated seat to help ensure a calm and safe experience for all.

 During your visit, please remember these other important points.